alexthiery/otic-reprogramming/docs/_general/quick_start.md

 <br/>

-Our bulk RNAseq data were aligned using the nf-core RNAseq [v2.0](https://nf-co.re/RNAseq/2.0/usage) Nextflow pipeline.
+Our bulk RNAseq data were aligned using the NF-core RNAseq [v2.0](https://nf-co.re/RNAseq/2.0/usage) pipeline.

 We need to align two separate bulk RNAseq datasets.